calblueprint/phabricator-setup/README.md

     Usage Exception: No command provided.
 Try 'arc help'.

 If you instead see something like: `bash: command not found: arc`, something went wrong.

+> NOTE: We use a fork of arcanist that adds ESLint as a linter (used for React apps).
+Shoutout to @nnarayen for implementing this.

 ### Step 2: Make a Phabricator account
 > **NOTE:** Make sure that you've already authenticated an `@berkeley.edu` account with your GitHub before proceeding!